-This outfit wants startups to trade their equity for patents from big tech players
+This outfit wants startups to trade equity for patents from big tech players

 TC: And if the startup doesn’t want to do a deal anyway, because maybe the price isn’t right?
 Do they then need to worry about those patents being used against them in some way?

 MM: The patents in the pool are for sale.
 The companies aren’t looking to assert these assets.
 If they don’t accept the offer, nothing happens.
-AT&T has some intelligence about the company that they wouldn’t [otherwise].

-TC: How does the companies establish how much their patents are worth?
+TC: How do the companies establish how much their patents are worth?

 MM: They have internal methodologies.
 They also look at what other assets have been [fetching] in the market.